Editor’s Note: This blog post has been updated to reflect product changes in Socedo.

-For example, the Marketing team is sponsoring the Marketo Nation Summit this year and wants to make sure their sales reps book as many meetings with good leads as possible.
-For the two months leading up to the Summit, each time a lead tweets using #MktgNation (the official conference hashtag), that data gets logged in their lead record and they immediately receive an email letting them know where to meet the Socedo team at the Summit.
+For example, we sponsored the Marketo Nation Summit this year and used lead data from Socedo to book onsite meetings for our sales reps.
+For the two months leading up to the Summit, each time a lead tweets using #MKTGNation (the official conference hashtag), we used that data to send an email to them letting them know where to meet the Socedo team at the Summit.

 On average, in the past 90 days, social leads clicked on emails at double the rate of leads from other sources.

 The most well targeted email campaign saw a click through rate of 6.5%.

 Leads generated from Socedo are 45% more likely to convert into Opportunities, and in about two-thirds the time it traditionally takes to convert.
 They also close at a 23% higher ASP (Average Selling Price).